djax666/mystrombutton2mqtt/README.md

 binary_sensor:
   - mystrom
 ```
-but it doesn't work and the [legacy_api_password](https://www.home-assistant.io/docs/authentication/providers/#legacy-api-password) will be deprecated.
+but it doesn't work and the [legacy_api_password](https://www.home-assistant.io/docs/authentication/providers/#legacy-api-password) is deprecated and will dropped in a future release.

+So I decided to create this gateway.

 ## Preparation of the button

-You need to have a mystrom wifi button with the minimal Firmware version: 2.74.10.
+You need to have a myStrom Wifi button with the minimal Firmware version: 2.74.10.

 Please note the MAC address of your button. (only the numbers or letters).
 It will be know as __BUTTON_MAC__
 You find this address on the purchase box or in myStrom application.
 ![MAC address on a box](https://raw.githubusercontent.com/djax666/mystrombutton2mqtt/master/static/macaddress_box.jpg) or
 ![MAC address in the app.](https://raw.githubusercontent.com/djax666/mystrombutton2mqtt/master/static/macaddress_android.jpg)

-Identify the IP address of your wifi button. it will be known as __BUTTON_IP__ .
+Identify the IP address of your wifi button.
+It will be known as __BUTTON_IP__ .

 Identify the IP address of this GATEWAY.
 It will be known as __GATEWAY_IP__ .

-Note that the port 8321 is the default port of the GATEWAY and can be modified in the settings files.
+Note that the port __8321__ is the default port of the gateway and can be modified in the settings.json file.

 The following command will erase the previous actions of the button (single , double , long click and touch) and replace them by a generic action.

+The actions created in the app seem to be working independently.

 Run the command :
 ``` bash